coveo/push-api-client.java/README.md

 ## Installation

 ### Step 1: Prerequisites
 The Coveo `push-api-client.java` package is stored on Github packages.
-You will then need a personal access token (classic) with at least `read:packages` scope to install this dependency.
+You will need a personal access token (classic) with at least `read:packages` scope to install this dependency.

 More info, visit [Authenticating to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages)